 Happy Anniversary to Iconic Design This Year And Next

-Great designs, designers, and institutions are celebrating important milestones in 2013 and 2014.
+Great designs, designers, and institutions mark important milestones this year and next.

 Woolworth Building, 1913